mrmichaelgallen/Project/ORRC_Database/readme.md

 ##### User Interface
 * Search box
 * Filters (By Event - Date - Runner)
+* Have a field showing years in Club

 ##### Items to track
 * Races